 Today, we will chat about Ironman Triathlon Race Day Nutrition!
-We will chat about the 5 W’s, and will post 2 – 5 tips regarding nutrition within the triathlon.
+We will discuss the 5 W’s and post 2 – 5 tips for nutrition within the triathlon.
 Our final chat is about the Ironman Triathlon Nutrition, and this is a beast on its own.
-I truly feel that I have learned a TON about this, BUT I need to be upfront about it: DO WHAT WORKS FOR YOU!!!
-Here you go, with my two cents about Ironman Triathlon Training Nutrition:
+I have learned a TON about this, BUT I need to be upfront about it: DO WHAT WORKS FOR YOU!!!
+So here you go, with my two cents about Ironman Triathlon Training Nutrition:

 Details of an Ironman Triathlon

 Who Does an Ironman Triathlon?
 I would like to see AT LEAST two 70.3 Ironman Triathlons under your belt.
 Seriously!
 Make sure you have done a triathlon before you sign up for an Ironman.
-It is a HUGE commitment and if you signed up for an $800+ race and realize you HATE cycling, you may want to rethink your goals.
+It is a HUGE commitment, and if you signed up for an $800+ race and realized you HATE cycling, you may want to rethink your goals.

 When are the Ironman Triathlons?
 Year Round!

 Where are the Ironman Triathlons?
 All Over!
-Check out the Ironman Triathlon website, along with my Ironman Triathlon Travels on Pinterest.
+Check out the Ironman Triathlon website and my Ironman Triathlon Travels on Pinterest.

 Why do an Ironman Triathlon?
 Figure out your WHY behind doing this race.
 Why?
 Because it is a HUGE time commitment.
-Click on my link about your WHY of doing an Ironman Triathlon.
+Click on my link about your WHY for doing an Ironman Triathlon.
 It may help you a ton as you get into your training!
-Here is another blog that I mentioned: “Five Questions You Should Ask Yourself Before You Sign Up for an Ironman Triathlon.”
+I mentioned another blog: “Five Questions You Should Ask Yourself Before You Sign Up for an Ironman Triathlon.”

 Four Tips on Nutrition for your Ironman Triathlon:

-- CHO (Carbohydrate) based: The race will on average clock 9 – 16+ hours, so you will need some type of CHO.
-The body can only store enough CHO in the form of glycogen to last 60 – 90 minutes.
+CHO (Carbohydrate) based: The race will, on average, clock 9 – 16+ hours, so you will need some CHO.
+Unfortunately, the body can only store enough CHO in the form of glycogen to last 60 – 90 minutes.
 I have seen athletes consume: PB&J, Beef Jerky, Liquid Calories (See Below), PayDay, Fritos, Bananas, or Breakfast tacos with eggs and bacon.
 HA!
-BUT you truly need to figure out what works for you!
-I personally train with EFS Pro from First Endurance.
+But you genuinely need to figure out what works for you!
+I train with EFS Pro from First Endurance.
 I have trained with other liquid calorie types of CHO, as there are many out there (Infinite, Hammer Nutrition, Carbo Pro, etc.).

-- Pre-Swim: You may want to consume something about 30 – 45 minutes before the swim.
+- Pre-Swim: You may want to consume about 30 – 45 minutes before swimming.
 You can do a gel, a banana, etc. Whatever your body can handle before a race.
 I would NOT do something “new” on race day.

 - During the Bike: Consuming calories on the bike will be the key for you.
-I suggest to athletes that whatever you do for your bike nutrition, you MAY want to “change” it for the run nutrition, as you may get “sick” of your nutrition.
+I suggest to athletes that whatever you do for your bike nutrition, you MAY want to “change” it for the run nutrition, as you may get “sick” of your food.
 I will have my watch go off every 15 minutes on the bike.
 I will either take in my nutrition, water, or my supplements.
-I will focus on taking in at least 200 calories/hour.
-This is 5 scoops of EFS Pro, and is based on my weight, what I have tried in training, and what works for me.
-You need to do the same.
-I have seen athletes consume too many calories, and they have to get rid of them somehow; or not taking in enough, and then they are walking on the run.
+I will focus on taking in at least 200 calories/per hour.
+This is five scoops of EFS Pro and is based on my weight, what I have tried in training, and what works for me.
+It would help if you did the same.
+I have seen athletes consume too many calories, and they have to get rid of them somehow or not take in enough, and then they are walking on the run.
 There is a delicate balance!
 PRACTICE!
-(As you noticed, same as 70.3 IM, but this will be a little bit longer day!)
+(As you noticed, same as 70.3 IM, but this will be a little longer day!)

-- During the Run: You can always attempt to try what you would do on the course BUT try it in practice, and not race day.
+- During the Run: You can always attempt to try what you would do on the course BUT try it in practice, and not on race day.
 I will go with First Endurance EFS Liquid Shot.
 I will take a shot of it every 3 miles, but remember, it will take about 15 minutes for the nutrition to digest, so you may want to take it in earlier rather than later.
 The EFS Liquid Shot has 400 calories.
-I truly feel that I don’t consume as much on the run as I take in plenty during the bike BUT once again, you may be totally different.
-I have had athletes who can consume gels and GU like clock work every 45 minutes.
-(As you noticed, same as 70.3 IM, but this will be a little bit longer day!)
+I genuinely feel that I don’t consume as much on the run as I take in plenty during the bike, but you may be different once again.
+I have had athletes who can consume gels and GU-like clockwork every 45 minutes.
+(As you noticed, same as 70.3 IM, but this will be a little longer day!)

-I always go back to the basic: Figure out what works for you.
+I always go back to the basics: Figure out what works for you.
 Everyone is different!